-In Yesterday, Murakami explores young love, comparing it to a beautiful eight-inch thick moon made of ice with its one-half sunk in the ocean, only to melt once the sun comes up.
+In, Yesterday, Murakami explores young love, comparing it to a beautiful eight-inch thick moon made of ice with its one-half sunk in the ocean, only to melt once the sun comes up.

 Samsa in Love, which stands apart from the rest, is Murakami at his whimsical best as he flips Franz Kafka’s Metamorphosis on its head to tell the tale of a bug who wakes up to find itself transformed into a man.
 The story takes an interesting turn when he falls in love with a locksmith who visits the house, a hunchback woman who constantly twists and writhes like a bug as she tries to fix her loose brassiere.
 Suddenly, Gregor Samsa finds his transformation all too worthwhile as he yearns to love and learn more about his new world.

-It is mesmerising the way Murakami paints a larger picture through this sublime collection of short stories, with a desire to understand and to discover human connections and emotions.
+It is mesmerising the way Murakami paints a much larger picture through this sublime collection of short stories, with a desire to understand and to discover human connections and emotions.

 The very opening of the book sets the tone — Drive My Car (the unavoidable Beatles reference) opens with the protagonist, Kafuku, contemplating the differences between women and men drivers and how he has always felt tensed when inside a car driven by a woman.
 The passage ends with him clarifying how he seldom drew distinctions between the sexes in general life, his inadequacy to do so, and how he actually felt more at ease while working with women at work.
 But the tension, when a woman sat with him with her hands on the steering wheel, he found impossible to ignore.
-Yet he had never voiced his opinion on the matter as he found it to be terribly inappropriate.
+Yet, he had never voiced his opinion on the matter, as he found it to be ‘terribly inappropriate’.

-This is exactly what Murakami tries to tackle in this melancholic collection, as he introspects on how to better understand one another and how to understand the most essential human emotion of love.
+This is precisely what Murakami tries to tackle in this melancholic collection, as he introspects on how to better understand one another and how to understand the most essential human emotion of love.
 And, like Kafuku from Drive My Car, who learns to take a quick nap with Misaki at the wheel, Men Without Women is a potentially rewarding experience for anyone who’d pick it up.